EMERSE EMERSE Website Documentation Documentation

 String sourceKey = source.getName();

-mrn + File.separator + sourceKey + File.separator + file.getName();
+String docId = mrn + File.separator + sourceKey + File.separator + doc.getName();

 }